IT Onboarding Checklist : Cutting Edge Process To Hire A New Remote Employee

 Apart from having an IT Onboarding Checklist, a checklist should exist for workers leaving the organization.

-An IT offboarding checklist would make offboarding easy for companies no matter if employees leave the organization on good or bad terms.
+An IT offboarding checklist would make company equipment recovery easy no matter if employees leave the organization on good or bad terms.

-Although these tasks are usually completed by HR, the IT department also plays a role in the collection and managment of their devices.
+Although these tasks are usually completed by the HR department, the IT department also plays a role in the collection and management of physical and digital files on their devices.

-Companies can outsource their IT onboarding and offboarding responsibilities to GroWrk.
+Companies can outsource their whole IT onboarding process and offboarding responsibilities and necessary hardware to GroWrk.
 GroWrk can collect, store equipment, and provide inventory software for companies in 150+ countries.

 The offboarding tasks list might include the following: